-- Assets under management (AUM) of registered mortgages grew to \$46.3 million as of September 30, 2022, compared with \$17.4 million on September 30, 2021 - year-overyear growth of 166%. - In September 2022, EquityLine MIC applied for and was approved for an additional \$30 million through our Special Purpose Vehicle ("SPV") with a Canadian Schedule 1 bank.
-Funding for the expanded facility will commence in Q4 2022.
+- AUM of \$42.5 million as of December 31, 2022, compared with \$14.6 million on December 31, 2021 year-over-year growth of 192%. - In September 2022, EquityLine MIC applied for and was approved for an additional \$30 million through our Special Purpose Vehicle ("SPV") with a Canadian Schedule 1 bank.
+Funding for the expanded facility commenced in Q4 2022. - EquityLine MIC distributed \$1,634,247 in 2022 compared to \$1,236,960 in 2021 in dividends and interest to investors.

-The many sources of economic challenges have made the capital markets more cautious but EquityLine MIC's strict adherence to the comprehensive, stringent underlying process applied to each mortgage application and investment mitigates the risks to our shareholders.
+The many sources of economic challenges have made the capital markets more cautious but EquityLine MIC's adherence to its comprehensive and stringent underlying process applied to each mortgage application and investment mitigates the risks to our shareholders.
 Additionally, we have increased lending rates accordingly and moved from a fixed rate lending policy to a variable one.